hkattt/gopher-web-crawler/README.md

 # Gopher Web Crawler

-Gopher web crawler implemented in Rust.
+Gopher web crawler implemented in Rust for COMP3310 Computer Networks at the ANU.

 ## Requirements
 See the [Installation section](https://doc.rust-lang.org/book/ch01-01-installation.html) of The Rust Programming Language book for installation steps.